 Even under the best conditions, growing Brussels sprouts is a tricky challenge for a gardener.
 Because the time needed to grow Brussels sprouts is so long and the temperatures needed for proper growth are so narrow, there are often problems with growing Brussels sprouts correctly.
 One of these issues is when the plant has loose leafed, poorly formed heads.
 This problem can be addressed with proper Brussels sprouts care.

 Loose leafed, poorly formed heads is directly related to when the heads form.
 If the heads form in the appropriate weather, which is cool weather, the heads will be firm.
 If the heads form in weather that is too warm, the plant will produce loose leafed, poorly formed heads.

-If planting earlier is not an option, you may want to switch the kind of brussel sprouts.
-Grow brussel sprouts with a shorter maturity time.
-These varieties mature weeks ahead of normal brussel sprouts and will develop heads during a cooler time in the season.
+If planting earlier is not an option, you may want to switch the kind of Brussels sprouts.
+Grow Brussels sprouts with a shorter maturity time.
+These varieties mature weeks ahead of normal Brussels sprouts and will develop heads during a cooler time in the season.

 Making sure that the plant has plenty of nutrients can also help the plant fight producing loose leafed, poorly formed heads in warm weather.
-Work in fertilizer or manure into the soil you plan on planting your brussel sprouts in.
-You can also trim the top of the plant once it reaches 2-3 feet tall.
+Work in fertilizer or manure into the soil you plan on planting your Brussels sprouts in.
+You can also trim the top of the plant once it reaches 2-3 feet (60-90 cm.) tall.
 This will help it redirect energy back into the heads.

-With a little bit of change to your brussel sprouts care, growing brussel sprouts that do not have loose leafed, poorly formed heads will be possible.
+With a little bit of change to your Brussels sprouts care, growing Brussels sprouts that do not have loose leafed, poorly formed heads will be possible.